LSDtopotools/LSDCodingBlog/_posts/2016-02-25-Parallelising_and_Optimising_LSDTopoTools.md

 What happens at the inner loop?
 Each thread must carry out the inner loop over its full number of iterations, i.e. *imax*.
 (There is no further 'nested' parallelism here.)
 The shared `down_scan[][]` array is modified, but there is no chance of accessing/overwriting the wrong part of the matrix because: 1) the j indices are unique to each outer loop thread - this is taken care of by the `#pragma omp for` statement, and 2) inc is always local to the inner loop iterations, and always starts at 1 in every thread.

 Note the variable/incrementer `inc++`.
 Luckily, `inc` is declared as a local variable inside the outer for loop.
 I.e. every outer loop iteration starts with a fresh version of `int inc = 1;`.
 If this was not the case, and inc was a global variable, we would be in trouble - inc could be read and written to by different threads at different times, so the final value could be off.
 (There is a solution to this using a [reduction](https://computing.llnl.gov/tutorials/openMP/#REDUCTION), but thankfully that is not the case here - although it is a common occurrence).
-You will need to check which loops are suitable for parallelisation in your own code (This is the tricky bit - not all loop iterations are independent of each other and parallelise easily.
+You will need to check which loops are suitable for parallelisation in your own code.
+This is the tricky bit - not all loop iterations are independent of each other and parallelise so easily.
 It is best to consult a brief tutorial on OpenMP for how to do this, and look at other functioning examples.
 So I won't go into this in any more details.
 Here are some useful tutorials:

 [Dr Dobbs - Getting Started with OpenMP](http://www.drdobbs.com/getting-started-with-openmp/212501973)